Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks

-Most superconducting quantum processors use the NISQ processing paradigm in which multiple physical qubits are used to represent one logical qubit.
-Furthermore, these qubits have fixed and limited connectivity.
-For example, Figure \ref{2b_map_t1t2}(a) gives the connection map of the 7-qubit quantum processor \textit{ibm\textunderscore nairobi} along with three major forms of possible error: readout, single-qubit error, and CNOT error.
-As shown in the connection map, qubit 2 has the worst readout error rate and H gate error rate.
-The CNOT connections between qubits 3 to 5 and qubits 1 to 2 are also significantly noisier than others.

-These error rates are usually obtained by Randomized Benchmarking and the errors are expected to vary over time.
-It is very difficult to model these errors completely because qubits are very sensitive to multiple sources of noise whose effects and origins are many and unknown.
+In a gate-based quantum computer, the quantum bits (qubits) are manipulated by a sequence of quantum gates as described by the quantum circuit (QC) \cite{mandi}.
+These gates change the state of the qubit and the transformations can be expressed by unitary matrices i.e., the computation is reversible.
+Fig. \ref{1a_BV} shows a sample implementation of the Bernstein-Vazirani Algorithm \cite{bv} divided into three stages.
+1. State preparation: The qubits are initialized into the superposition state $\ket{-++}$ from $\ket{000}$.
+2. Computation: Once initialized, the quantum computation (CNOT as in this example) is performed.
+3. Measurements: The qubits are returned to their original basis and measured into the classical registers \(c_1c_0\) to store the output.

-Other mathematical models exist to characterize qubit qualities, and most of them involve measuring their \(T_1/T_2\) constants. \(T_1\) is commonly called the coherence time, which describes how long it takes for a qubit to relax from an excited state to the ground state. \(T_2\) is the decay time, which describes how long it takes for a qubit to lose its phase information.
-However, as shown in Figure \ref{2b_map_t1t2}(b), the \(T_1/T_2\) constants can also fluctuate significantly, and it is hard to predict which physical qubit is more stable than others at a given time.
+NISQ processors have limited qubit availability, both in terms of qubit quantity and quality \cite{nisq}.
+Fig. \ref{2b_map_t1t2}(a) gives the architecture of the 7-qubit quantum processor \textit{ibm\textunderscore nairobi} along with three major forms of possible error: readout, single-qubit error, and CNOT error.
+The qubit quality is commonly characterized by their \(T_1/T_2\) constants. \(T_1\) is called the coherence time and \(T_2\) is the decay time, which describes how long a qubit relaxes to the ground state and how long it can hold its phase.
+However, as shown in Fig. \ref{2b_map_t1t2}(b), because qubits are very sensitive to multiple sources of noise, their \(T_1/T_2\) constants can fluctuate significantly, and it is hard to predict which physical qubit is more stable than others at a given time.